Faadu (web series)

 Faadu is an Indian Hindi language romance-drama web series, directed by Ashwiny Iyer Tiwari and produced by StudioNext.
 It is written by Saumya Joshi and is based on the journey of a man rising from poverty to lead an extraordinary life, while tackling many questions that life throws at him.
 The show stars Pavail Gulati and Saiyami Kher.

-The show is now streaming exclusively on SonyLIV.
+The show was streaming exclusively on SonyLIV.